turgeonmaxime/turgeonmaxime.github.io/content/talks.md

 ### 2022

   - Generalized Soft Impute for Matrix Completion
+    + ICSA-Canada Chapter 2022 Symposium, Banff AB
+  - Generalized Soft Impute for Matrix Completion
     + University of Calgary Statistics Seminar, Calgary AB
     + [Slides](/slides/2022-06-16-UCalgary.html)
   - Generalized Soft Impute for Matrix Completion
     + Annual Meeting of the Statistical Society of Canada, Online
     + *Winner of the Award for Best Presentation by a New Investigator*
     + [Slides](/slides/2022-06-01-SSC.html)
+  - What kind of training do students  in Statistics and Data Science need? (panel discussion)
+    + Inaugural CANSSI-Prairies Summit, Winnipeg MB

 ### 2021